mark8855/mark8855/README.md

 - 👯 I’m looking to collaborate on some learning projects;
 - 🤔 I’m looking for help with ...
 GTD;
 - 💬 Ask me about ... anything, better try than not;
-- 📫 How to reach me: ... under construction
+- 📫 How to reach me: ... under construction;
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him;
-- ⚡ Fun fact: I like pancackes
+- ⚡ Fun fact: I like pancackes;